Lecturer / PostDoc Position in Artificial Intelligence

-- a team of young and highly motivated colleagues who are passionate about topics at the intersection of computer science and game theory (in particular: market design)
+- a team of young and highly motivated colleagues who are passionate about topics at the intersection of AI, machine learning, and game theory (in particular: market design)

 - generous support for professional travel and research needs

-- an attractive work environment both within the research group and beyond: the University of Zurich is one of Switzerland's leading universities in the middle of a vibrant, cosmopolitan city that regularly ranks as one of the cities with the highest quality of life in the world.
+- life in a cosmopolitan city that regularly ranks as one of the cities with the highest quality of life in the world.

-- a PhD degree in computer science or a related field (e.g., mathematics, economics, or operations research)
+- a PhD degree in computer science or a related field with a focus on Artificial Intelligence

-- an excellent publication record in your field
+- a very good publication record in your field

 - excellent communication skills in English (German speaking skills are not necessary)

 If you fit this profile and are passionate about research and teaching, then we would love to hear from you.
 Women are particularly encouraged to apply.
 To apply, please send an email with your CV and any other relevant material to: firstname.lastname@example.org